TwinkieTweaks/Twinkie/README.md

 - Medals window, for easily viewing medals

 ## TODO (from most viable to least)
-- Port some openplanet plugins (2 out of ???)
+- Port some openplanet plugins (3 out of ???)
+- Rewrite and organise all the UI for better code readability
 - ~~Add saving settings as .ini file~~
 - ~~Create a launcher for easier usage~~
 - Add `ManiaPlanet_Telemetry`